jozsefszalma/jozsefszalma/resume.md

   - identified and remedied the root cause of certain model specific weaknesses.
   - Tech stack: Databricks, PyTorch, PyTorch Lightning, Horovod, PySpark

 - Built and trained a diffusion model, to generate fake product photographs from a list of materials and colors.
+The work included innovating novel methods to ensure the generated image showed the product from the desired viewing angle, without any additional objects or backgrounds being visible.
   - Tech stack: Databricks, PyTorch, Diffusers, PySpark

 - Built, trained and deployed a conditional Generative Adversarial Network, to generate fake photographs from product sketches.